 Caitlin Corning is a professor of history and has been at George Fox since 1996.
 She received a BA in History and Latin from Seattle Pacific University, an MA in Medieval Studies from the Centre for Medieval Studies at the University of Leeds, and a PhD in early Medieval history from the University of Leeds.

 Her specialties include early Medieval church history, specifically the relationship between the Roman and Celtic traditions in the sixth-eighth centuries.
 She also has interests in Late Antiquity and sub-Roman Britain.
-Caitlin's new book, The Celtic and Roman Traditions: Conflict and Consensus in the Early Medieval Church, was published by Palgrave-Macmillian in 2006.
+Caitlin's newest book, The Celtic and Roman Traditions: Conflict and Consensus in the Early Medieval Church, was published by Palgrave-Macmillian in 2006.

 Caitlin teaches the following courses:Western Civilization to 1648

 Classical Greece and Rome